 Gwen straightened herself in her chair.
 "Okay, fine.
 Where are we meeting you?"

-"I'm sorry, but I am unable to assist you this time.
+"I'm sorry, I can't help you.
 I have duties to attend to, and people would start to ask questions if the head of G.R.I.M.M. suddenly decided to take a day trip to the moon.
-I'm only talking to you over this private communication channel in my office because I know it can't be tapped into.
-As for the location of the facility, I'm sending the co-ordinates to your ship's computer now.
+I'm talking to you over a private communication channel in my office because I know it can't be tapped into.
+I'm sending the location to your ship's computer now.
 Oh, and the facility is equipped with state-of-the-art anti-spacecraft defences that would detect you immediately.
-I'd recommend putting your ship into orbit and finding an alternative way to reach the surface."
+I'd recommend putting your ship into orbit and finding a different way to reach the surface."

 The crew huddled around Gwen's chair as she took them closer

-and closer to Laneria, a large orange and purple planet
+and closer to Laneria.
+It was a large orange and purple planet

 surrounded by a thick ring.
 The deep oceans and vast deserts

 were visible from orbit beneath a layer of light pink cloud.

 As the Treehouse drifted around the planet, its moon crept into view; a small grey sphere suspended in the coldness of space.

 Lit up in the middle of its barren landscape was a giant glass dome containing, as Kendra had promised, an abandoned theme park.
 The twisting metal frames of the rollercoasters had all rusted over long ago.
 The bright colours of the rides were starting to fade away.

 "Wow," said Emily, breaking the silence.
 "That's one haunted snow globe."